ttkorhonen/e3pages/docs/quickstart/2_sample_ioc.md

 ### Environment file (`env.sh`)

 :::{warning}
-The use of `env.sh` is deprecated in _require_ version 3.4.1 and later versions.
+_require_ version 3.4.1 is the last version that will support the use of `env.sh`.
 :::

 ```console